Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 consumption by a client.
 These are a complete [=streaming presentation=] including all manifest and media objects.

-This interface is intended to be used by workflows which do not require active media processing after encoding.
-It leverages the fact that many encoders provide HLS and DASH packaging capabilities and that the resulting packaged content can easily be transferred via HTTP to standard web servers.
-However, neither HLS nor DASH has specified how such a workflow is intended to work leaving the industry to self specify key decisions such as how to secure and authenticate ingest sources, who is responsible for managing the content life cycle, the order of operations, failover, robustness, etc. In most cases a working solution can be had using a readily available web server such as Nginx or Varnish and the standard compliment of HTTP Methods.
-In many cases Interface-2 simply documents what is considered industry best practice while attempting to provide guidance to areas less commonly considered.
+This interface is intended to be used by workflows that do not require active media processing after encoding.
+It leverages the fact that many encoders provide DASH and HLS packaging capabilities and that the resulting packaged content can easily be transferred via HTTP to standard web servers.
+However, neither DASH nor HLS has specified how such a workflow is intended to work leaving the industry to self-specify key decisions such as how to secure and authenticate ingest sources, who is responsible for managing the content life cycle, the order of operations, failover features, robustness methods, etc. In most cases a working solution can be had using a readily available web server such as Nginx or Varnish and the standard compliment of HTTP methods.
+In many cases, Interface-2 simply documents what is considered industry best practice while attempting to provide guidance to areas less commonly considered.

-The requirements below encapsulate all needed functionality to support Interface-2.
-The requirements listed for Interface-1 (CMAF Ingest) in [[#general_Protocol_Requirements_p1]] do not apply to Interface-2.
-General shared requirements are covered in [[#general]].
+The requirements below (in addition to the common requirements listed in [[#interface-1-2]]) encapsulate all the needed functionality to support Interface-2.
 In case [[!MPEGCMAF]] media is used, the media track and segment formatting will be similar as defined in Interface-1.

-## General Requirements ##{#DASH_General}
+## General Requirements ## {#interface-2-requirements}

-### Industry Compliance ###{#Industry_compliance}
+### Industry Compliance ### {#interface-2-industry}

    1. The [=ingest source=] MUST be able to create a compliant [=streaming presentation=] for DASH and/or HLS.
-The ingest source MAY create both DASH and HLS streaming presentations using common media objects (e.g., CMAF), but the ingest source MUST generate format-specific manifest objects which describe the common media objects as a [=streaming presentation=].
+The ingest source may create both DASH and HLS streaming presentations using common media objects (i.e., CMAF), but the ingest source MUST generate format-specific manifest objects.

-   2. The [=ingest source=] MUST support the configuration and use of Fully Qualified Domain Names (per RFC8499) to identify the [=receiving entity=].
+   2. The [=ingest source=] MUST support the configuration and use of Fully Qualified Domain Names (per RFC 8499) to identify the [=receiving entity=].

-   3. The [=ingest source=] MUST support the configuration of the path which it will POST or PUT all the [=objects=] to.
+   3. The [=ingest source=] MUST support the configuration of the path which it will POST all the [=objects=] to.

-   4. The [=ingest source=] SHOULD support the configuration of the delivery path which clients will use to retrieve the content.
+   4. The [=ingest source=] SHOULD support the configuration of the delivery path that clients will use to retrieve the content.
 When provided, the [=ingest source=] MUST use this path to build absolute URLs in the manifest files it generates.
 When absent, relative pathing is assumed and the ingest source MUST build the manifest files accordingly.

-These capabilities are further illustrated in the examples sections, and may be defined outside the scope of this specification.
+These capabilities are further illustrated in [[#examples]].

-### HTTP Sessions ### {#DASH_Ingest_HTTP}
+### HTTP Sessions ### {#interface-2-http-sessions}

-   1. The ingest source MUST transfer [=manifest objects=] and [=media objects=] to the receiving entity via individual HTTP/1.1 [[!RFC7235]] PUT or POST operations to the configured path.
-This specification does not imply any functional differentiation between a PUT or a POST operation.
+   1. The ingest source MUST transfer [=manifest objects=] and [=media objects=] to the receiving entity via individual HTTP/1.1 POST commands to the configured path.

+      NOTE: This specification does not imply any functional differentiation between a POST and PUT command.
 Either may be used to transfer content to the [=receiving entity=].
-Unless indicated otherwise, the use of the term POST can be interpreted as PUT or POST.
+Unless indicated otherwise, the use of the term POST can be interpreted as POST or PUT.

-   2. The ingest source SHOULD remove [=media objects=] from the receiving entity that are no longer referenced in the corresponding [=manifest objects=] via an HTTP DELETE operation.
+   2. The ingest source SHOULD remove [=media objects=] from the receiving entity that are no longer referenced in the corresponding [=manifest objects=] via an HTTP DELETE command.
 How long the ingest source waits to remove unreferenced content can be configurable.
-Upon receipt of a DELETE request, the receiving entity should:
+Upon receiving an HTTP DELETE command, the receiving entity should:

-      2a. delete the referenced content and return an HTTP 200 OK response code,
+      2a. delete the referenced content and return an HTTP 200 OK status code,

       2b. delete the corresponding folder if the last file in the folder is deleted and it is not a root folder and not necessarily recursively